-Toronto and Region Conservation monitors the quantity and quality of groundwater at various wells across the region.
+Toronto and Region Conservation Authority (TRCA) monitors the quantity and quality of groundwater at various wells across the Region.

 What Do We Monitor And Why?

 The Provincial Groundwater Monitoring Network (PGMN) was established in April 2000 to assess current groundwater conditions and provide an early warning system for changes in water levels and water quality.
-PGMN is a partnership program between the Ontario Ministry of the Environment and Climate Change and the province’s conservation authorities, as well as some municipalities in areas not covered by a conservation authority.
+PGMN is a partnership program between the Ontario Ministry of the Environment, Conservation and Parks and the province’s conservation authorities, as well as some municipalities in areas not covered by a conservation authority.
 There are almost 400 wells monitored across the province.